EpiGardenia/Renovation/README.md

 RenovationViewModel.swift.

 #### Mechanism
-VM calss is put inside extension of `RenovationView`, but in a seperate file, to seperate core data and view.
+VM calss is put inside extension of `RenovationView`, but in a seperate file, to seperate core data and view for clean code.
 Due to `@FetchRequest` can only work with SwiftUIView, the project uses `NSFetchedResultsController` to fetch the data.
-When the fetchRequest has been updated,  `controllerDidChangeContent`  will be called, and pass the change to `@Published`, so `RenovationView` get updated. (reactive)
+When the core data has been updated,  `controllerDidChangeContent`  will be called, and pass the change to `@Published`, so `RenovationView` get updated. (reactive)